Executive Summary

 Light Support & Air Power

-Jeep, Truck, AH-1 Cobra, etc. — relatively light vehicles with vertical profiles.
+Jeep, Truck, Cobra Armored Vehicle, etc. — relatively light vehicles with vertical profiles.
 Some cluster boundary confusion occurs at L3.

 L3 Density Plots per Class